 Overall, while it is possible to prove a harassment case in California, it may require a thorough investigation and the presentation of strong evidence to establish that the harassment occurred.
 It is crucial for individuals who believe they have been harassed to document the behavior and seek legal counsel to understand their options for seeking justice, such as holding the perpetrator accountable in a sexual harassment claim.

-If you have been through a workplace experience that could be considered sexual harassment, our lawyers at The Law Office of Frank S. Clowney III can help.
+If you have been through a workplace experience that could be considered sexual harassment, our San Diego sexual harassment lawyers at The Law Office of Frank S. Clowney III can help.
 We will guide you through the process of collecting evidence, building your case, and protecting yourself.
 There are also some actions you can take.

 First, review your company’s sexual harassment policy to understand the process for reporting an issue.
 It is essential to document each incident of harassment with details such as the date and time, and any witnesses.
 Keep any supporting evidence, such as emails or memos.
 If there is one, follow your employer’s process for reporting the harassment.